ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The user of a Rose Tree is expected to manually balance it, which makes it
-suitable for cases where it is useful to encode domain knowledge of a hierarchy
-into the data structure.
-For example, in artificial intelligence, a Rose Tree
-can be used in [clustering algorithms](https://arxiv.org/abs/1203.3468) to organise data into a hierarchy of
-increasingly similar things.
-It is possible to represent XML documents with a
-Rose Tree.

 Secara umum, pengguna pohon beringin diharapkan untuk menyeimbangkan pohon ini
 secara manual.
 Dengan demikian, struktur ini cocok untuk digunakan pada
 domain tertentu untuk menyandikan hierarki pada struktur data.
 Sebagai contoh,